 Now look back at what happened over the one to five years following such contract signings.
 Have most of these “successful” deals delivered the strategic value and transformation that was expected?
 Does the business seem better?
 Probably not.
 In many cases the deal probably cost more, took longer, missed on some metrics and didn’t include everything that you thought was within the scope.
-These are indicators that you were probably not as aligned with the vendor as you had thought.
-This is not to say that the deal was a failure but more that it didn’t align with the strategic expectations of the business.
+These are indicators that you were probably not asalignedwith the vendor as you thought you were.
+This is not to say that the deal was a failure, but more that it didn’t align with the strategic expectations of the business.
 How could this happen with a corporate sourcing team leading the transaction?

 One of the key challenges most procurement organizations face is that sourcing and managing large complex deals is only an occasional activity.
 Many companies therefore only have limited experience negotiating these transactions.
 However they may still pursue them as if they were just like any other sourcing and contracting event, with a focus on cost and transaction metrics.
 This lack of experience in outsourcing negotiations is usually reflected in the contract details.
 Some of the common gaps include definition of scope, performance, responsibility, accountability, timing, strategic value and transformation.
 Limited experience also tends to show in the financial calculations proposed for service provider penalties and incentives – often focused on protecting the company vs. mutual benefit.